hashicorp/design-system/website/docs/components/app-side-nav/partials/code/how-to-use.md

 More specifically:

-- `minimized → maximized` transition: the content appears with a fade-in effect, when the width animation is already completed (the width is maximised)
+- `minimized → maximized` transition: the content appears with a fade-in effect, when the width animation is already completed (the width is maximized)
 - `maximized → minimized` transition: the content disappears at once with no transition, before the width animation starts

 Another option is to use the **`isMinimized` parameter**, which is useful in those cases where the content is so custom/specialized that it can’t just be faded in/out but needs to have a different kind of transition (eg. remain visible but change layout or respond to the width of the container).
 This value is passed down by the `<:header/body/footer>` named blocks as parameters, and can be used to build custom logic on the consumers’ side.